 - In case of unavoidable circumstances, using a diaper over the underwear is recommended so that the child feels the wetness when he/she urinates.

-- If accidents occur, it important to not tell the child off.
+- If accidents occur, it is important to not tell the child off.
 Do not forget to appreciate and praise when accidents do not occur.

 - It is very important to involve the child in the cleanup process in case of accidents.
 Disposing the diapers, tissues and washing hands.